 Disability Support Services (DSS) provides services and resources intended to facilitate equal access and opportunity for students with disabilities to participate in College programs, activities, and services.
 All Reed students, including students with disabilities, are required to meet the same academic requirements, with or without the use of reasonable accommodations.

-The Director of Disability Support Services coordinates academic support services and accommodations for students with specialized needs.
+Our staff coordinate academic support services and accommodations for students with specialized needs.
 The Director acts as a liaison to the faculty and offers assistance to students with disability-related questions and concerns.

 Reed College's approach to providing services for students with disabilities is interactive and highly individualized.
 Upon receipt of a request for services and the appropriate documentation, the staff in the DSS office works with the student to provide or establish the most suitable and reasonable accommodations or services given the context of a particular class, professor's pedagogy, or area of campus.
 Typical services have included: